How to rapidly deploy & remove antenna radials

 At our contest station ED1R we have no space for permanent Lowband Verticals.
 Each Contest, the verticals have to be installed temporarily in a field nearly.
-Especially the deployment and removal of the antenna radials is very time consuming.
+Especially the deployment and removal of the antenna radials are very time-consuming.
 Over time we optimized our system which reduced the required time from 2 hours down to 30 minutes.

 Fastron is key

-We also added to male Fastron Terminals on each position of the radials plates.
+We also added male Fastron Terminals on each position of the radials plates.

-The female connector of the radials are plugged to the male connectors on the plate.
+The female connector of the radials is plugged into the male connectors on the plate.
 No screwdriver is needed.
 Just rapid Plug & Play.